 The employment agreements with Messrs.
-McClure, Webster and Underwood include similar severance provisions.
-If the executive's employment is terminated by the Company without "cause" or by the executive for "good reason" (each term as defined in the applicable employment agreement) and prior to a "change of control period" (as defined in the applicable employment agreement), the executive will receive the following payments and benefits: (i) a lump sum cash payment equal to one times the executive's annual base salary and (ii) continued medical, dental, vision and life insurance coverage until the earlier of the executive's receipt of equivalent coverage and benefits under the plans of a subsequent employer or one year after the date of termination.
+McClure, Webster and Underwood include similar termination and severance provisions.
+If the executive's employment is terminated by the Company without "cause" or by the executive for "good reason" (each term as defined in the applicable employment agreement) prior to the end of the "employment term" and not during a "change of control period" (each term as defined in the applicable employment agreement), the executive will receive the following payments and benefits: (i) a lump sum cash payment equal to one times the executive's annual base salary and (ii) continued medical, dental, vision and life insurance coverage until the earlier of the executive's receipt of equivalent coverage and benefits under the plans of a subsequent employer or one year after the date of termination.